Museums & Art Centers

 Montauk Point.
 Daily, 10:30 a.m.-4:30 p.m.
 631-668-2544, montauklighthouse.com

 Commissioned by George Washington in 1792 and completed in 1796, this landmark is the oldest lighthouse in New York and is still a navigational aid.
-The Montauk Oceans Institute, a modest surfing museum and exhibition space, can be visited as well.
+At the Montauk Oceans Institute, a modest surfing museum and exhibition space, “Know Your F.I.S.Herman,” a show celebrating Long Island commercial fishermen and the fish of Long Island waters.

 East Hampton Historical Society, 101 Main Street, East Hampton.
 Tuesday through Saturday, 10 a.m.-4 p.m., free.
 631-324-6850, easthamptonhistory.org